Fox-ML-infrastructure/FoxML_Core/LEGAL/README.md

 # Legal & Licensing Documentation

 > **Document Hierarchy:** This directory contains guidance documents.
-In case of any conflict, `COMMERCIAL_LICENSE.md` (located in repository root) is the authoritative and controlling document for all commercial licensing terms and obligations, and `LICENSE` (AGPL-3.0) controls for open-source licensing.
+In case of any conflict, `COMMERCIAL_LICENSE.md` (located in repository root) is the authoritative and controlling document for all commercial licensing terms and obligations, and `LICENSE` controls for free use.

 This directory contains all legal, licensing, and contracting documentation for Fox ML Infrastructure.